csvpath/csvpath/csvpath/matching/functions/line_number.md

 Date,City,Order Number
 ```

-And it has 5 lines:
+And it has 1 header line, 4 data lines, and a blank line:

 ```csv
 Date,City,Order Number